 The I-5 Rose Quarter Improvement Project (Project) Environmental Assessment (EA) was released in February 2019.
 The Federal Highway Administration (FHWA) published a Finding of No Significant Impact (FONSI) and Revised EA (REA) for the Build Alternative on November 6, 2020.
-Since the issuance of the FONSI, the Oregon Department of Transportation (ODOT) has made changes to the design of the Build Alternative ("Revised Build Alternative") and re-evaluated the changes in the context of the FONSI/REA.
+Since the issuance of the FONSI, the Oregon Department of Transportation (ODOT) has made changes to the design of the proposed Build Alternative to create a Revised Build Alternative and re-evaluated the changes in the context of the FONSI/REA.
 At the conclusion of the re-evaluation, FHWA and ODOT agreed that the design changes require additional analyses beyond what was presented in the REA, and FHWA rescinded the FONSI on January 18, 2022.
-This technical report supplements the Land Use Technical Report (ODOT 2019) with an evaluation of the land use impacts of the Revised Build Alternative compared to the No-Build Alternative and Build Alternative.
+ODOT prepared a Transportation Safety Supplemental Technical Report, which was published with the I-5 Rose Quarter Improvement Project Supplemental Environmental Assessment (SEA) on November 15, 2022.
+In response to public comments received on the SEA, ODOT refined the design of the Revised Build Alternative.
+This Revised Transportation Safety Supplemental Technical Report reflects changes to the evaluation of the Transportation Safety impacts based on those design refinements, which are described below in Section 2.0.
+All updated information is shown in bold text.